-As a routine for three days, I started my day with two helpings of fresh watermelon juice, followed by some fresh fruits, cheese and crackers.
-A portion of the fresh fruit muesli in yoghurt (a personal favourite) and finishing it off with eggs.
+As a routine for three days, I started my day with two helpings of fresh watermelon juice, followed by some fresh fruits, cheese, and crackers.
+A portion of the fresh fruit muesli in yogurt (a personal favorite) and finishing it off with eggs.

 Their scrambled eggs with bacon was an absolutely amazing preparation.